 |About||Pfizer has had a longstanding commitment to ensure that access to clinical trial data is available to regulators, researchers, and trial participants.|

-• Conducted for medicines, vaccines and medical devices for indications that have been approved in the US and/or EU.
+• Trials conducted for medicines, vaccines, and medical devices for indications that have been approved in the US and/or EU.

-• Conducted for medicines, vaccines and medical devices in programs have been terminated, that is, development for all indications has been discontinued.
+•Trials conducted for medicines, vaccines, and medical devices that have been terminated (i.e. development for all indications has been discontinued).

 |Exceptions||The following are reasons that would preclude granting access in response to a data request:

 • Patient privacy – For example, the request seeks clinical data for which patient de-identification is difficult or for which there is a reasonable likelihood of re-identification, or where there are limitations or restrictions due to privacy rights of individuals in accordance with applicable privacy laws.

 • Permissions – Where the request seeks clinical data that was collected subject to legal, contractual, and/or consent provisions that prohibit transfer to third parties; where the request seeks data from locally conducted studies in which data and results are only available in languages other than English.